elp2/advent_of_code/2025/README.md

 ## Summary
 Just 12 days this time, better than 0!

+## Day 5
+Not pretty but it works!
+The most straightforward so far?

 ## Day 4
 Oh man wasted a lot of time with the "fewer than four rolls of paper in the eight adjacent positions."...
 I thought it was about from the perspective of the forklift.
 In fact the forklift was kind of a red herring.
 Final answer was kinda simple with just a queue.